abasoukos/jtier-ctx/README.md

-# jtier-ding
+# jtier-ctx

-A Ding is a request context, but we wanted a shorter word than `RequestContext`.
-Dings are primarily used to propagate context from an incoming request to outgoing requests in an RPC exchange -- for example, an HTTP request comes in with an `X-Request-Id` header, which should be propagated to all clients, added to a mapped diagnostic context for log
+A `Ctx` is a request context, but we wanted a shorter word than `RequestContext` and `Context` by itself is too overloaded.
+A `Ctx` is primarily used to propagate context from an incoming request to outgoing requests, or various libraries such as logging or metrics, in an RPC exchange.
+For example, an HTTP request comes in with an `X-Request-Id` header, which should be propagated to all clients, added to a mapped diagnostic context for logs associated with RPC exchange.

+A `Ctx` (henceforth referred to as a context) has objects, usually data, associated with it via a typed `Key<T>`.
+This is the mechanism for propagating context within a process (say from incoming request to outgoing request).
+It will have some stndard mechanism to convert it to a map or such to put it into headers.
+Individual context objects are immutable, with associating a key creating a new context rather than mutating an existing one.
+This is designed to encourage thread safety and being explicit about passing them around.

+A context can be associated with a thread.
+This process is called infection because it is _not_ simply associating the current context with the thread, but associating all future mutations of contexts that happen on that thread with the thread (until the infection is cured).
+The infection process is designed for tunneling context through context-unaware libraries or code, it is a fallback, not a preferred means.

+Contexts have limited lifecycle support.
+Basically, they are ALIVE, CANCELLED, or FINISHED.
+A context starts ALIVE and can transition to either CANCELLED or FINISHED.
+You can register listeners with a context and those listeners will be notified when the context transitions state.

+There is deadline functionality associated with a context -- basically you can set a deadline, on a scheduled executor, which will cause the state to transition to CANCELLED if the deadline occurs before the context transitions to FINISHED.
+You can query the approximate time remaining until the deadline from the context (approximate because it is measured in nanoseconds, and some will elapse querying the time and reading it).

+Finally, a context is hierarchical.
+You can create a child context of a context and the children will share associated data (from the time of their creation) and lifecycle transitions (at any point) with the parent.
+A child can undergo lifecycle transitions independently of the parent, but a parent transitioning will also transition all children.
+This feature is to allow seperate contexts to be created to track child RPCs, or other independently cancellable activies, but be able to cancel or finish them from the root.